hashicorp/design-system/website/docs/about/principles.md

 ---
 title: Principles
-description: We consider the whole when creating the parts
+description: We consider the whole when creating the parts.
 caption: Read the principles that guide the design system team.
 order: 102
 layout: